munificent/craftinginterpreters/book/closures.md

 ### Closing upvalues

 We know that local variables always start out on the stack.
-This is faster, and ensures that emitted code that uses the variable before the compiler discovers that a closure captures it still functions.
+This is faster, and lets our single-pass compiler emit code before it discovers the variable has been captured.
 We also know that closed-over variables need to move to the heap if the closure outlives the function where the captured variable is declared.

-Following Lua, we'll call upvalues that refer to local variables on the stack **open upvalues**.
-When the variable moves to the heap, we are *closing* the upvalue and the result is, naturally, a **closed upvalue**.
+Following Lua, we'll use **open upvalue** to refer to an upvalue that points to a local variable still on the stack.
+When a variable moves to the heap, we are *closing* the upvalue and the result is, naturally, a **closed upvalue**.
 The two questions we need to answer are:

 1. Where on the heap does the closed-over variable go?
 2. When do we close the upvalue?